 - 6. What happens when treatment is complete?

-- 7. Does mental health diversion “seal” a criminal record?
+- 7. Does mental health diversion “seal” my criminal record?

 - 8. Can a record of the arrest be used in immigration court?

-California’s “Mental Health Diversion” program allows some criminal defendants to get mental health treatment when they are accused of a crime.
+California’s “Mental Health Diversion” program may allow you to get mental health treatment when you are accused of a crime.
 Set forth in Penal Code 1001.36 PC, it is a form of “pretrial diversion” in California.

-A “pretrial diversion program” allows a willing defendant to postpone further action in his/her case in order to participate in a treatment program.2 It can be requested at any point in a criminal case before a defendant is sentenced.
+A “pretrial diversion program” allows you to postpone further action in your case in order to participate in a treatment program.2 It can be requested at any point in a criminal case before you are sentenced.

 The benefits of pretrial diversion in California

-Upon successful completion of a pretrial diversion treatment program, the charges against the defendant will be dismissed.
+Upon successful completion of a pretrial diversion treatment program, the charges against you will be dismissed.
 The record of the arrest will then be sealed and it will be as if the arrest had never happened.
 (See details in Section 7, below).

 Other types of pretrial diversion in California include: